adxtop1/adxtop1/README.md

-- Howdy, Hey, Namaste.
-My name is Amandeep
+- My name is Amandeep
 - Me- A curious person trying to figure out the world
 - What I do- I am a Web Developer (A Full Stack One).
 Also, Front End Development is my love.
 - More- I am very interested in deploying ML models